cotonic/cotonic/doc/worker-protocol.md

  * If the composer discovers that a component is removed from the DOM then the `".../unmount"` is called with the id of the removed element.

+After a component has started, it needs to publish a message to `"components/state"`, with the payload:

+    { "topic": "component/...", "state": "started" }

+Same just before a component stops:

+    { "topic": "component/...", "state": "stopped" }

+The id of a component is its main communication topic.

 ## Binding a component to DOM events